Sindalf/JDBC-database-final/README.md

 # Term-Project-1555
-The term project for CS 1555: Database Management Systems
+The term project for CS 1555: Database Management Systems.

+All files are provided as is for evaluation purposes.
+Database URLs have been removed from the public repo for obvious reasons.

 ####Collaborators
 - Lauren Thomson